lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 Most of these aspects are, however, outside the scope of this specification but relevant for use with a given attestation technology.

-The focus of this specification is on the transport of Evidence, Endorsements, and Attesation Results from the Attester to the Relying Party via existing CSR messages.
+The focus of this specification is on the transport of Evidence, Endorsements, and Attestation Results from the Attester to the Relying Party via existing CSR messages.

 # Information Model